 How is depression diagnosed and treated?

 Symptoms of depression vary from person to person.
 Thus there’s no specific test to diagnose the condition.
 Diagnosis of depression is performed through a series of physical exams, lab tests, psychiatric evaluation.
 Your doctor might also follow the criteria listed under the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) to diagnose what type of depression a person is going through.

 Treatment of depression consists of a combination of medications, lifestyle therapies, psychotherapy, light therapy, and alternative therapies like herbal supplements and acupuncture.
-Some doctors also recommend depression help centres for rehab.
+Some doctors also recommend rehabilitation services for depression.
 Check out Cadabam’s mental health rehab which is one of the top depression rehabilitation centres in India if you’re looking at a holistic and long term solution for depression.

 What about depression later in life?

 Late-life depression, often known as LLD, is a type of depression that usually occurs after the age of 60 years.
 It is also known as Late-onset depression (LOD).
 As this is common in the elderly, there is a risk of conditions like stroke, hypertension, atrial fibrillation, diabetes, cancer, dementia, and chronic pain to further increase the risk of depression.